jisakaladharan/Owncloud-QSG/desktop_client.md

 When the client successfully connects to your ownCloud server, the file synchronization begins and you can see the following two options:
 - one to connect to your ownCloud Web GUI
 - one to open your local folder

+## Connecting to the Owncloud server using a mobile client
+You can use the OwnCloud mobile app (iOS or Android) to automatically synchronize your files between the ownCloud server and your mobile phone.
+### Steps
+1. Download the OwnCloud mobile application from the AppStore on your iOS device or from the Google PlayStore on your Android device.
+2. Open the application and enter the following details:
+- Server URL
+- Login name
+- Password
+3. Click **Connect**.